-Award-winning writer Marcás Pádraig O’Dea* writes novel-length fiction, short fiction, creative nonfiction, screenplays, and poetry.
+Award-winning writer Marcás P. O’Dea writes novel-length fiction, short fiction, creative nonfiction, screenplays, and poetry.
 His work has appeared in The Bark, New York Magazine, Over the Edge, Babel, Straylight, Shock Totem, Harmony Magazine, in the fiction anthologies Pull the Trigger and Darker Times (UK), and in the essay anthology, Aging: An Apprenticeship, alongside authors Ursula Le Guin, Judy Blume, Kate Clinton, Gloria Steinem, David Bradley, Donald Hall, Hilary Mantel, Achy Obejas, Andew McCarthy, and others.
 He pens a monthly column for Rooster Magazine.

-Marcás also writes material for several national comedians, writes and produces programming for public radio, television, and the stage.
+Marcás has also written material for several national comedians, wrote and produced programming for public radio, television, and the stage.

 His screenplays have been considered by some of the thoroughbreds in the industry (James Cameron, Barry Sonnenfeld, Jim Carrey, Ryan Reynolds, and James Franco).

 He has adapted, produced, and written award-earning stage plays for both community theater and other public theater groups.
-He co-wrote an unaired pilot ensemble television show, drawing on his influences Monty Python’s Flying Circus and Saturday Night Live.
+He co-wrote an unaired pilot ensemble television show, drawing on influences Monty Python’s Flying Circus and the early years of Saturday Night Live.

-He received the Excellence in Arts Education grant from the Boulder Arts Commission for his development and facilitation of The Writers Salon, an ongoing writing workshop that ran from 2000 until 2005.
+He received an Excellence in Arts Education grant from the Boulder Arts Commission for his development and facilitation of The Writers Salon, a writing workshop that ran from 2000 until 2005 in Boulder, Colorado.

 Contact him here.